 Fireworks may be harmful if they are not used safely and responsibly.

-- It is suggested that you keep fireworks out of the hands of children and teens – as they account for nearly 25% of firework injuries.
+- It is suggested that you keep fireworks out of the hands of children and teens under the age of 15 – as they account for one-third (36%) of firework injuries. *

 - It is advised that you keep pets inside when fireworks are going off to prevent anxiety and dispose of them quickly to avoid your pet ingesting used fireworks.

 *Ahrens, Marty, “Fireworks Fires and Injuries,” National Fire Protection Association, June 2020.

 - Safely dispose of spent (unused) fireworks by submerging them in a bucket of water overnight before double-bagging the spent fireworks and placing this bag in the landfill cart (not the recycle or compost carts).

 - Unused fireworks can be stored in a dry, cool place away from electrical appliances.
 Safely and responsibly disposed unused fireworks at the Hayward Household Hazardous Waste Facility by appointment for no additional cost.
 Conveniently schedule your drop-off appointment by visiting StopWaste.org/HHW and clicking on the "Make Appointment for Hayward" button.
 Unused fireworks are prohibited in the recycle, compost, and landfill carts.